National Association of Legal Investigators Certified Legal Investigator Program

-1. Applicants must devote the majority of their practice to negligence investigations for the plaintiff, and/or criminal defense, and be employed by either a law firm or an investigative firm.
+- Applicants must devote the majority of their practice to negligence investigations, tort investigations or any other investigations for the plaintiff; and/or criminal defense investigations for retained defense attorneys or appointed investigators for indigent criminal defendants in local, state or federal criminal cases; and be employed by either a law firm government entity conducting criminal defense investigations for indigent defendants, or a private investigative firm.

-3. Applicants for the CLI designation must have a minimum five years verifiable work experience as a full-time negligence investigator for plaintiffs, and/or as a criminal defense investigator.
+- Applicants for the CLI designation must have a minimum five years verifiable work experience as a full-time investigator for civil plaintiffs, and/or as a criminal defense investigator.
 Applicants may substitute successful completion of at least 60 semester hours or 90 quarter hours of course work at an accredited college or university for one year of work experience.

-4. Applicants must write a minimum 1,000 word research “white paper” on any investigative subject.
+- Applicants must submit a minimum 1,000 word research “white paper” on any investigative subject.
 The research paper does not have to accompany the application and fee, but the original and two copies must be submitted to the Chairperson of the CLI Committee at least 30 days prior to the established test date.

-5. Applicants must submit the application for examination and the appropriate fees to the CLI Chairperson at least 30 days prior to the established test date.
+- Applicants must submit the application for examination and the appropriate fee to the CLI Chairperson at least 30 days prior to established test date.
 The Chairperson of the CLI Committee shall complete a confidential background investigation of each candidate and determine his/her eligibility to take the CLI examination.

-6. CLI tests will be administered by the CLI Chairperson annually at the Mid-winter and National Conferences.
+- CLI tests will be administered by the CLI Chairperson annually at the National Conference.
 Regional testing will be made available where there are five eligible candidates to sit for the CLI examination and/or at the discretion of the CLI Chairperson.

-7. The applicant must receive a minimum passing score of 70 % in each examination section including the white paper, the written examination, and the oral examination in order to receive the designation of Certified Legal Investigator®.
+- The applicant must receive a minimum passing score of 70% in each examination section including the white paper, the written examination and the oral examination in order to receive the designation of Certified Legal Investigator®.

-10. The application fee is $200 for members of NALI and $300 for nonmembers.
-Payment of the application fee or re-test fee (one-third of the application fee per section re-taken) must be received by the CLI Committee Chairperson at least 30 days prior to the established test date.
+- The application fee is $200 for members of NALI and $300 for non-members.
+Payment of the application fee, or re-test fee (one third of the application fee per section re-taken) must be received by the Chairperson of the CLI Committee at least 30 days prior to the established test date.

-13. Certified Legal Investigators® must adhere to the Code of Ethics established by the National Association of Legal Investigators, Inc. Complaints concerning Certified Legal Investigator® who are members of the National Association of Legal Investigators shall be investigated by NALI’s Disciplinary Committee.
-A complainant will have the opportunity to file a complaint with the Certified Legal Investigator Committee following the Disciplinary Committee’s investigation and final resolution.
-Complaints concerning a Certified Legal Investigator® who is not a member of the National Association of Legal Investigators shall be filed with, investigated, and decided by the Certified Legal Investigator Committee.
+- Certified Legal Investigators® must adhere to the Code of Ethics established by the National Association of Legal Investigators, Inc. Complaints concerning Certified Legal Investigator® who are members of the National Association of Legal Investigators shall be investigated by NALI’s Disciplinary Committee.
+A complainant will have the opportunity to file a complaint with the Certified Legal Investigator® Committee following the Disciplinary Committee’s investigation and final resolution.
+Complaints concerning a Certified Legal Investigator® who is not a member of the National Association of Legal Investigators shall be filed with, investigated and decided by the Certified Legal Investigator® Committee.

 THE CLI RESEARCH PAPER, “WHITE PAPER”

-The white paper should be written in an article or thesis style format.
-The original and two copies must be submitted in typewritten form, double spaced, on regular size (8 1/2 x 11”) paper by mail and/or E-Mail attachment.
+The white paper should be written in an article or thesis-style format.
+The original and two copies must be submitted in typewritten form, double spaced, on regular size (8 ½ x 11 inch) paper by mail and/or E-Mail attachment.
 References cited (if used) in the paper must be either footnoted and/or listed in a bibliography attached to the white paper.
-If the white paper is based on the investigator's own personal knowledge and/or his or her experience working in the field using no reference materials or publications, a bibliography and footnotes are not necessary.
+If the white paper is based on the investigator's own personal knowledge and/or his or her experience working the field using no reference materials or publications, a bibliography and footnotes are not necessary.
 However, a white paper without footnotes and/or bibliography must contain a simple signed, written notation (on a separate page) that the white paper is based on personal knowledge and/or experience and is an independent work of the author.

 THE CLI WRITTEN EXAMINATION